 Short Breaks Foster care is a temporary placement while future plans for the child / young person(s) are confirmed.
 A placement can last from a few days to a few months.

 But how does this all work in reality?
-We spoke to one of our foster carers Sally on her experiences (the name Harvey has been created to protect the child’s identity).
+We spoke to one of our foster carers Jane on her experiences (the name Harvey has been created to protect the child’s identity).

 Why Short breaks fostering?

-My name is Sally.
+My name is Jane.
 My partner Mark and I are approved Progress short break foster carers; specialising in children who have profound disabilities and challenging behaviours.

 Short breaks fostering gives families or a parent without a support network a chance to recharge their batteries.